websocket-client/websocket-client/README.md

 You can use either `python3 setup.py install` or `pip3 install websocket-client` to install.
 This module is tested on Python 3.6+.

+If you want to use the proxying feature of websocket-client, you should additionally install python-socks with `pip3 install python-socks`.

 ## Usage Tips

 Check out the documentation's FAQ for additional guidelines: